nextinterfaces/roussev.com/docs/DNS_setup.md

 ### Option A: Update Existing DNS Record

-If you already have your domain configured in Hetzner DNS, simply update the A record:
+If you already have domain configured in Hetzner DNS, simply update the A record:

 #### Steps

 1. Go to **Hetzner DNS Console**: https://dns.hetzner.com/
-2. Log in with your Hetzner account
+2. Log in with Hetzner account
-3. Click on your DNS zone (e.g., `roussev.com`)
+3. Click on DNS zone (e.g., `roussev.com`)
 4. Find the A record for `@` or your root domain
 5. Edit the record:
    - **Name:** `@` (or leave blank for root domain)